 What Is Active Directory (AD)?

-Active Directory (AD) is a powerful directory service by Microsoft that allows IT administrators to manage users, computers, and other resources across a network.
-One of the most essential components of AD is Active Directory Users and Computers (ADUC)—a snap-in tool that simplifies user and device management through a centralized interface.
+Active Directory (AD) is Microsoft’s directory service that lets IT administrators manage users, computers, and resources across a network.
+One of its most essential tools is Active Directory Users and Computers (ADUC), a snap-in console that simplifies user and device management.

 Requirements Before You Begin

-- Have Active Directory Domain Services (AD DS) installed
+- Active Directory Domain Services (AD DS) role installed

-- Use a Windows Server or a system with RSAT tools
+- A Windows Server or admin workstation with RSAT tools installed

 - Open Server Manager